kjac/UmbracoDeliveryApiExtensions/README.md

-# A few interesting extension points in the Umbraco Delivery API
+# Umbraco Delivery API extension points

 Here you'll find a demo of some interesting extension points in the Umbraco Delivery API.